HP LaptopHP Pavilion 15

 Remove one screw.

-Disconnect two antennas, you can remove the wireless card.
+Disconnect two antennas, and you can remove the wireless card.

 Ralink RT3290 wireless card, HP P/N: 690020-001.